Frequently Asked Questions

 WHAT IS THE OFFICIAL CURRENCY?

 The official currency of Honduras is the Lempira, locally referred to as “lemps”.
-US Dollars are also accepted everywhere on the island, though you may sometimes struggle to find change larger denominations of USD and lps.
-Lempiras are currently exchanged at 24.5:1 to the US Dollar, though exchange rates may vary by operator
+US Dollars are accepted everywhere on the island, though you may sometimes struggle to find change for larger denominations.
+Lempiras are currently exchanged at 24:1 to the US Dollar, though exchange rates may vary by operator.

 WHAT LANGUAGES ARE SPOKEN?